bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/runsheet.md

   configuration

 ### VxWireGuard Background

+[VxWireguard-Generator (`vwgen`)](https://github.com/m13253/VxWireguard-Generator) has three layers of IP addresses that it adds to every CIAB
 Network Node’s Wireguard config file (re //etc/wireguard/ciabmesh.net):
 The “public ip” address -
 They are the your Node/Server/Host’s real Public IP Addresses.